ossf/wg-best-practices-os-developers/docs/Compiler-Hardening-Guides/Compiler-Options-Hardening-Guide-for-C-and-C++.md

 This option has three choices:

 - `uninitialized` - automatic variables are not initialized.
 This is the default.
-- `pattern’ - automatic variables are initialized with a value likely to cause a crash if there is a logic bug.
+- `pattern` - automatic variables are initialized with a value likely to cause a crash if there is a logic bug.
 - `zero` - automatic variables are initialized with zeros, to reduce the risk of a logic bug leading to a security vulnerability or other problems.

 <!-- More information